NakibingeSteven/SAN-LABS-TUTOR-SITE/README.md

 # README

 ## Description
-This is a simple simple site to sowcase things i can tutor in
+This is a simple simple site to showcase things i can tutor in